Dream on, Drilon – Sotto

 “Meron tayong tinatawag na demokrasya.
 Meron s’yang kaparatang mag-isip ng sarili nya at meron din syang karapatang managinip.
 Wala namang pumigil sa ating managinip,” the Majority Leader said in an interview over AksyonTV.

-“Ngayon yung manghuhula ka ng 13 tatlo… medyo katawa tawa sa amin yun.
+“Ngayon kung manghuhula ka ng labing-tatlo (13)… medyo katawa tawa sa amin yun.
 Sapagkat doon sa amin unpredictable ang boto kung tutuusin e,” he said.

 In a statement on Wednesday, Drilon said the death penalty bill was already dead in the Senate as 13 senators were likely to vote against it.